 PCG founded 1995. phxconsultants.com | fireflightdata.com

-Reporting lag costs a $10M operation between $300,000 and $1.5 million per year in decisions made on stale data.1 Variance corrections arrive too late.
+A 10-day reporting lag means every significant operational decision your leadership team makes is based on data that no longer describes what is actually happening.
+Variance corrections arrive after the corrective window closes.
 Procurement goes out without current inventory numbers.
-Staffing adjustments run on last week's production figures in this week's reality.
 PCG's FireFlight platform delivers live operational data, updated to the last 60 seconds, without a single manual export step.

 Why do traditional reports always arrive 10 days late?